megavolts/SALVO/magnaprobe/magnaprobe_processing.md

 The preprocessed and quality check (*pqc*) data , is an a-grade data product.
 The filename is conserved, and the file extension is updated to *.aX.dat* with *X* the smaller integer larger than 0, often *.a1.dat*

+This workflow is integrated within the `maganprobe/a1_preprocessing_qc.py` script

 ## 2 Manual sanitizing
 During the next step, we performed a manual sanitation of the file, in which the file is open in a spreadsheet editor.